Sargassum Resource

 • Awareness Campaigns launched on social media for tourists and stakeholders to be aware of what is being done and what are best practices when it comes to disposing of Sargassum.

-• The Forecasting system continues to be improved on accuracy of forecasting with support from regional Satellite Models, such as the SAWs Model, and a recently introduced European Model, and with a mechanism being developed with local airline Maya Island Air.
-This leads Belize to be one of the first countries in the region with a local forecasting system for the Sargassum.
+• The Forecasting system continues to be improved on accuracy of forecasting with support from regional Satellite Models, such as the SAWs Model, and European Model.
+This lead Belize to be one of the first countries in the region with a local forecasting system for the Sargassum.

-• Working with properties for the methods of containment.
-On the northern side of Ambergris Caye, where there is a break in the reef, there is an influx of sargassum that crosses the barrier.
-The experimental installation of booms is a potential way to help with the volumes of sargassum.
-Booms are containment barriers that are designed to deflect the algae and help funnel them away from the shores.
+• Continue supporting and working with properties for the effective and approved best practices methods of containment, collection and disposal of sargassum.
+The installation of booms is a potential way to help with the volumes of sargassum in certain areas once it has been approved by the STF.
+Booms are containment barriers that are designed to deflect the algae and help funnel them away from the shores to a collecting point for easy collection.

 • Spreading Awareness on best practices.
-This is a method we continue to do in informing stakeholders and municipalities through resources, press releases and social media in the best way to handle the sudden increase of seaweed.
+This is a method we continue to do in informing stakeholders and municipalities through resources, press releases and social media in the best practices for sargassum management.

 There are many ways to properly deal with the sargassum that is affecting properties in Belize.
-However, just as there are proper ways to help, there are ways we do not recommend in containing and disposing of sargassum.
+However, just as there are proper ways to help, there are ways we do not recommend in containing, collecting and disposing of sargassum.
 Take a look below for the Do’s and Don’ts.

 For Tourism Providers: